LORDARRAS3000TESTER/arras-client/README.md

 - Fix packets, handshake, encoding, etc.

-**There's also a WAT file of the client arras.wasm file named app.wat which shows the readable text of the wasm file.
+**There's also a WAT file of the client arras.wasm file named arras.wat which shows the readable text of the wasm file.
 It's still very hard to read and understand.**